PhoenixTales/phoenix-docs/story/world/northeast.md

 While very little of Ralfs visual ideas for the exchange place (and for the Abandoned mine) remained (other than getting rid of the water connected to the sea, which does not seem to have been Mikes intention), we could very well interpret the bridge that was added to the Abandoned Mine, connecting its east and west side, as a later version of Ralfs tree between the cracks in the rock faces.
 Just as in Ralfs idea, the player would have a very sceneric view of at least the Old Camp from this position.

+### Alpha Path into the Valley

 While in the earliest pre-alpha models all the terrain had been completely flat, similar to how Ralf had drawn it, the rise in the terrain in this model (which Mike had suggested on his sketch) was now so steep, that it made it hard to believe that any kinds of wagons could be drawn up this path easily.
 And certainly not by humans.
+But that was not necessarily a problem, as in the game the convoys were meant to happen by convoy 'carriers' carrying the ore sacks on pack baskets on their backs.

 ![Path to Exchange Place v0.7](/_img/world/path-to-ep-07.jpg)